Ghost-xDD/Stratum-FI/stratum-contracts/UI.md

 "Your BTC becomes liquidity on Tigris DEX, earning trading fees.
 Those fees pay down your debt automatically.
 Over time, your debt goes to zero and you keep all the profit."

 What is Turbo Mode?
-"Leverage your position to earn from a second yield source.
-Your primary yield still pays your debt, but now you're earning extra profit on top."
+"Provide both bMUSD (your borrowed debt) and MUSD to create a second liquidity position.
+Earn extra yield on top of your primary yield.
+Your debt still gets repaid, but now you're earning additional profit!"

+Where do I get MUSD?
+"You can mint MUSD on mezo.org by depositing BTC, or swap for it on Tigris DEX.
+You need MUSD to activate Turbo Mode (1:1 ratio with bMUSD)."
 ```

 ---